 Carroll & Graf, 1983 reprint (paperback, 186 pages) [FICTION] [PULP] [SCI-FI]

-I was kind of surprised I read the whole thing: a novel acquired a few years ago mainly because (a) it's fairly rare to encounter and (b) I definitely would've bought it if I was still afflicted with the horror fiction geekdom of my high school years.
+I was kind of surprised I read the whole thing: a novel acquired afew years ago mainly because (a) it's fairly rare to encounter and (b) I definitely would've bought it if I was still afflicted with the horror fiction geekdom of my high school years.
 But since I did buy it and--eventually--read it, and here I am writing about it as if it mattered, I suspect geekdom may still be in effect.
 Head geek H.P.
 Lovecraft's evaluation (from Supernatural Horror in Literature, reviewed in the Winter '92 Toad) follows:

 The House on the Borderland (1908)--perhaps the greatest of all Mr. Hodgson's works--tells of a lonely and evilly regarded house in Ireland which forms a focus for hideous otherworld forces and sustains a siege of blasphemous hybrid anomolies [translation: "pig monsters"--ed.] from a hidden abyss below.
 The wanderings of the narrator's spirit through limitless light-years of cosmic space and Kalpas of eternity, and its witnessing of the solar system's final destruction, constitute something almost unique in standard literature.
 And everywhere there is manifest the author's power to suggest vague, ambushed horrors in natural scenery.
-But for a few touches of commonplace sentimentality this book would be a classic of the first water.
+But for a few touches of commonplace sentimentality this book would be a classic of the first water....of course the cover blurb tacked on by the publishers uses only the last six words of HPL's review, as if anybody dopey enough to be impressed by a "thumbs-up" quote would be hip to the significance of its source (or vice versa).

 The chief amusement value of this moldering wonder is probably Hodgson's treatment of the narrator's spinsterish sister as a complete zombie who goes into hysterical near-catatonia whenever her brother marshalls his resources to combat the scary pig monsters.
 She virtually disappears from the narrative for most of the book, then reappears in lobotomized mode to serve breakfast and smile.
 She's not so much a character as a plywood construct moved into position for certain establishing shots.
 Very surreal to any reader used to seeing women presented as reasonably sentient beings possessed of at least the motivational force required to scratch their groins.
 Also, special bonus: much mystical/psychedelic out-of-body experience writing that gets old fast, particularly the last half the book where Hodgson lays out, from the narrator's earth-bound POV, what it might be like to perceive a time-lapse version of the solar system as it travels to the center of the universe.
 Booooring.